Henry Bruère: Progressive Social Work

-Following graduation, Bruère found his heart in social work, volunteering during his brief stint at Harvard Law to aid the alienated at Boston's Boys' Club, Dennison House, and Highland Union.
+Following graduation, Bruère found his heart in social work, volunteering during his brief stint at Harvard Law to aid the alienated at Boston's Boys' Club, Dennison House (Boston), and Highland Union.
 After graduate school, Bruère resided at College Settlement and then University Settlement, and then went on to become Personnel Director at Morgan's International Harvester Corporation.
 Once back East, Bruère focused on progressive causes such as municipal reform, labor rights, and gender equality.

 After Harvester, Bruère removed to New York City, became president of the New York City Board of Social Welfare, and secretary to the Bureau of City Betterment.
 As an emerging cadre of reform-minded Progressive social workers came into contact with municipal officials, they began to note the misadministration that was occurring in many American municipalities.
 The Municipal Research Bureau that launched Bruère's New York career was financed by R. Fulton Cutting, chairman of the Citizens' Union.
 Henry and his three Bureau investigators faced an uphill battle as they were systematically shut out of city offices, denied access to official information.
 The Bureau's first investigations focused on the commission for street cleaning and the handling of explosives with the city's limits.
 Successes in these areas of inquiry led to the first full scale review of a Borough, arranged with the borough President of Manhattan.
 The Bureau's studies covered jurisdictions throughout the northeastern United States, including the review of Chamber of Commerce fire prevention efforts in Rochester, New York.
 Bruère, in turn, used these studies in his writings.
 Bruère began his service as director, Bureau of Municipal Research in 1907.

 Henry Bruère had a sense of humor.
 As head of the Bureau of Municipal Research, Bruère received unusual access to the city's financial records.
 Department chairman complained about this level of transparency and lobbied the city's counsel to close the books to Bruère.
 As word leaked to the New York Press, City Comptroller Metz met with Bruère to placate concerns.
 The meeting allegedly ended with Metz kissing Bruère.
-At a press conference, Metz denied the kiss by an older man of a younger man; Bruère contradicted him in front of reporters, and reported that he distinctly felt the latter's whiskers on his face.
+At a press conference, Metz denied the kiss by an older man of a younger man; Bruère contradicted him in front of reporters and reported that he distinctly felt the latter's whiskers on his face.